DutchProg/Roostermakers/README.md

 <br/>
 points:

+#### Visualisation

+produces a visual timetable with the timetable which allows for the least amount of maluspunten

-***REMOVE THIS PART AFTER FINISH*** keep in mind our intepretation of the results what we are keeping in mind
+***REMOVE THIS PART AFTER FINISH***

+keep in mind our intepretation of the results what we are keeping in mind
 - time is not important factor, as long as it doesnt take too long eg 6 months
 - still keep in mind the time -- which hardware gave the time
 - keep in mind how many moves the hill climber did

-- MENTION THE HARDWARE UPON WHICH THESE CALCULATIONS WERE DONE eg affects time / computing power

-produces a visual timetable with the timetable which allows for the least amount of maluspunten

-- how to get these specific results from our project using the python3 rooster.py

 ## References